-So far the last 6, although they are pretty creative, we are not re-inventing th wheel and they are not going to really help you when you get stuck with a couple of tons of palm logs.
+So far the last 6, although they are pretty creative, we are not re-inventing the wheel and they are not going to really help you when you get stuck with a couple of tons of palm logs.

-Dumping palm logs is the achilles heel for all tree contractors and can cost several thousand each year just in tipping fees.
+Dumping palm logs is the Achilles heel for all tree contractors and can cost several thousand each year just in tipping fees.

 This sneaky trick is taking #5 to the next level.

-As discussed above, each council will either have specific clean up dates for areas or they will allow you to call twice a year for a clean up at your specific address.
+As discussed above, each council will either have specific clean updates for areas or they will allow you to call twice a year for a clean up at your specific address.
 The latter is perfect for #5, but if it simply is not possible never fear….. we go with option A.

-Lets use an example Parramatta City Council, Sydney.
+Let’s use an example Parramatta City Council, Sydney.
 When they have a “clean up” they do 4 or 5 blocks at a time twice a year and generally allow 2 x cubic metres of waste per household.

-So you are best just adding a couple of logs to each pile or waiting until the night before pickup day and adding a bulk to the smallest pile on the street.
+So you are best just adding a couple of logs to each pile or waiting until the night before pickup day and adding bulk to the smallest pile on the street.

 And there you have it, free and legal dumping of palm logs.

-Yes it will take you a few calls to find out where the current council clean ups are, but we are talking a saving of several hundred dollars each time.
+Yes, it will take you a few calls to find out where the current council clean-ups are, but we are talking a saving of several hundred dollars each time.

 Hope this helps and share if you like it!